dxlabskku/We-Know-Who-Wins/README.md

 1. Preprocessing

 This step takes raw html files as input and returns preprocessed `torch_geometric.Data`-type json file.
-The `prediction Minute` refers to the time period you want to make passing network to predict the outcome of the match.
+The `pred_min` parser refers to the time period you want to make passing network to predict the outcome of the match.

 ```python
 python3 preprocess.py --gpu_num [YOUR GPU NUM] --pred_min [Prediction Minute]